Roxxik/TeOS/README.md

     grub-mkrescue
     libisoburn

-copy to the root of this repo:
+copy(or simlink) to the root of this repo:

 - [libcore]
 - [rlibc]